Lukejdjd/Discord-Meme/README.md

 # Discord-Meme
-This is a program that can modify images and videos by adding speech bubbles or captions.
-Place your image or video in the program's folder, then run the "run.bat" file.
-Follow the instructions and choose option 1 for a speech bubble overlay or option 2 for adding a caption to the image.
+This program lets you modify images and videos with speech bubbles or captions.
+Place your file in the program folder, run "run.bat," and choose option 1 for speech bubbles or option 2 for captions.
+Enter the file name (e.g., test.png for PNG) and, for option 2, enter the file name and caption text.